spookylukey/django-htmx-patterns/headers.rst

 The headers sent by HTMX are documented `here <https://htmx.org/reference/#request_headers>`_.

-Here’s how you access them in Django:
+Here’s how you access them in Django, in a view that behaves different for HTMX requests compared to normal requests:

 .. code-block:: python